In Victoria, schools are reviewed to make sure they are meeting the minimum standards and other requirements for

 Each year, we run review information sessions for schools selected for review.
+Event details are published on our website news section and on our events page.

+For more information, see:

+- guide you through the requirements for each minimum standard.
+It will assist you to either:

+Changed text

-Event details are published in our website news and on our events page.
+Each year, we run review information sessions for schools selected for review.
+Event details are published on our website news section and on our events page.

 For more information, see:

 - guide you through the requirements for each minimum standard.
 It will assist you to either: